Top Geographic and Location Pay Differences

 Caveat on Culpepper

-The Culpepper data is based on a 2009 survey of 340 employers, 79% of which are in technology, life sciences, health care, energy, and engineering.
+The Culpepper data is based on a 2009 survey of 340 employers, 79% of which are in technology, life sciences, healthcare, energy, and engineering.
 Publicly-held firms are only 58% of the sample.
 Nonetheless, the Culpepper surveys are widely cited.

 Considerations Regarding Geographic Pay Differentials

 Before accepting a job with a company that has far-flung operations, you should inquire about what, if any, system of geographic pay differentials it maintains.
-This could have important ramifications if you ever are transferred between work locations, or are contemplating a move within the company.
+It could have important ramifications if you ever are transferred between work locations, or are contemplating a move within the company.
 Among your chief concerns should be: